 Aphids are the biggest pest of bleeding heart.
 Their sucking activity can affect the leaves and stems of the plant and, over time, may pose a problem to flowers.
 Look for tarry honeydew and tiny moving bumps as indicators of an insect infestation.

 Leaf spot and Fusarium wilt are two common diseases of bleeding heart.
-These affect the leaves and should not be a cause for a bleeding heart plant not flowering unless the disease has gotten so out of hand the plant is dying.
+These affect the leaves and should not be a cause for a bleeding heart plant not flowering unless the disease has gotten so out of hand that the plant is dying.

 How to Get a Bleeding Heart to Bloom